spencertipping/caterwaul/README.rst

 destructuring-bind syntactic macros.
 It also, unlike Divergence, has a proper test suite and runs on IE6.
 (Please visit the `test page <http://spencertipping.com/caterwaul/test>`_ and let me know if anything fails.
 My goal is to make this project completely cross-browser, at least starting with IE6.)

-As of version 0.5.4, all of the standard library works IE6, IE7, IE8, Google Chrome, Firefox 3.5, and Safari.
+As of version 0.5.4, all of the standard library works in IE6, IE7, IE8, Google Chrome, Firefox 3.5, Opera, and Safari.
 The sequence library didn't work on IE7 before this version.

 Documentation is in the doc/ directory (in the form of applied guides; these should be a great place to start), and the annotated source is up at http://spencertipping.com/caterwaul/caterwaul.html.
 Another way to learn Caterwaul is to experiment with the `live compiler <http://spencertipping.com/caterwaul/compiler>`_ and `Caterwaul REPL